nodejitsu/handbook/content/a-quickstart/faq.md

 alphanumerical characters while the remaining letters can be alphanumerics, hyphen or a underscore.

+Valid subdomains would be
+- helloworld.nodejitsu.com
+- hello-world.nodejitsu.com
+- hello_world.nodejitsu.com

+_Note: the use of periods in subdomains is deprecated._

 ---

 ## Where are personal plan drones hosted?